insure logo

 Whether you’re buying your first home or looking to save money on your homeowners insurance, shopping for a policy can seem like a big task.
 Fortunately, there are just a few steps to follow to make sure you get the home insurance coverage you need.

 Before you shop for home insurance, you need to know how much coverage you need.
+The dwelling coverage on your policy is the most important number to get right; it’s the replacement cost of your home and several other coverages are a percentage of it.
 From there it’s a matter of gathering quotes, comparing rates and companies and selecting the right policy.

 Learn how to buy home insurance with expert tips below.